Help with tax from friends, family, professionals or other organisations

 Legal or financial advice

 Often when dealing with tax and benefits matters, you find you need other kinds of professional help.
 You might need legal advice, for example.
+There is a general page of guidance on finding legal advice on GOV.UK.
 As this need often arises when dealing with the affairs of someone who has died, we explain separately how to find a solicitor or other appropriate adviser.

 You might also need to get help from a qualified financial adviser on some things.
 One example would be when thinking about putting money into, or taking money out of, a pension.
-The Financial Conduct Authority website provides some guidance on how to find a financial adviser.
+The MoneyHelper website provides some guidance on how to find a financial adviser.

 Contacting your MP about tax problems